MetalZuna/BAEAI/Snap_E-Book/Snap_AI_Prompt_Framework_E-Book/4_Snap_AI_Prompt_Framework/Snap_Framework.md

 - - **Evaluate Resources**: Asking AI to help user evaluate resources.
     - **Complete Your Concepts**: Asking AI to help user with partial and or resource description.

-- **Explore Alternatives**:
+- **Explore Alternatives Tasks**:
-    - Asking AI to solve Alternative problems or identify prerequisites.
+    - Asking AI to explore Alternative tasks that can be done instead of what the user is proposing to solve the problem or achieve goals.
-    - Asking AI to provide Alternative goals.
+    - Asking AI to explore Alternative goals instead of original goal.
     - Asking AI to Help prioritize problems and goals.
+    - Asking AI to identify pre-requisites for the task.
 - **Assess Impact**: Asking Ai to help evaluate the impact of the tasks and goals.
     - Long-term
     - Short-term